 The Board of Directors of the Company is divided into three classes of three directors each.
-Class I directors currently serve until the Annual Meeting of Shareholders in 2001, Class II directors until the Annual Meeting of Shareholders in 1999 and Class III directors until the Annual Meeting of Shareholders in 2000 (in each case, until their respective successors are duly elected and qualified).
-At the 1999 Annual Meeting of Shareholders, three Class II directors will be elected for three-year terms.
+Class I directors currently serve until the Annual Meeting of Shareholders in 2001, Class II directors until the Annual Meeting of Shareholders in 2002 and Class III directors until the Annual Meeting of Shareholders in 2000 (in each case, until their respective successors are duly elected and qualified).
+At the 2000 Annual Meeting of Shareholders, three Class III directors will be elected for three-year terms.
 Shares of Common Stock represented by the enclosed Proxy, if returned duly executed and unless instructions to the contrary are indicated thereon, will be voted for the nominees listed below.

-The Board of Directors has designated the three nominees listed below for election as Class II directors of the Company for terms expiring in 2002.
+The Board of Directors has designated the three nominees listed below for election as Class III directors of the Company for terms expiring in 2003.
 The enclosed Proxy will be voted as specified thereon or, if no instructions are given, for the Board's nominees; however, the persons designated to vote Proxies reserve full discretion to vote the Common Stock represented by the Proxies for the election of the remaining nominees and any substitute nominee or nominees designated by the Board of Directors in the event the nominee who would otherwise receive the votes is unavailable or unable to serve as a candidate for election as a director.
 The Board of Directors has no reason to believe that any of the nominees will be unavailable or unable to serve if elected.

-INFORMATION CONCERNING NOMINEES AND MEMBERS OF THE BOARD OF DIRECTORS continuing director.
+INFORMATION CONCERNING NOMINEES AND MEMBERS OF THE BOARD OF DIRECTORS

+The following sets forth the nominees for election to the Board of Directors, the directors of the Company whose terms in office will continue after the Meeting, and certain information with respect to each nominee and continuing director.
 Unless otherwise indicated, each person has held his or her principal occupation for more than five years.
 For information regarding the ownership of shares of Common Stock by IHOP's directors and executive officers and each nominee for election as a director of the Company, see "Security Ownership of Certain Beneficial Owners and Management."